gatling/gatling/src/sphinx/http/websocket.rst

 .. includecode:: code/WebSocket.scala#wsName

-Of course, this step is not required if you deal with one single websocket per virtual user.
+Of course, this step is not required if you deal with one single WebSocket per virtual user.

 .. _http-ws-open:

 Open
 ----

-The first thing is to open a websocket:
+The first thing is to open a WebSocket:

 ``open(url: Expression[String])``